MultiSafepay/docs/content/payments/methods/wallet/paypal/activation.md

 4. Under **Pre-built payment solution**, click **Grant API permission**.
 5. In the **Third-party permission username** field, enter `paypal_api1.multisafepay.com`.
 7. Click **Lookup**.
-8. Select the checkboxes of the relevant permissions, e.g.:
+8. Select the checkboxes of the relevant permissions:
     - Use Express Checkout to process payments.
     - Issue a refund for a specific transaction.
     - Process your customers' credit or debit card payments.